Small and low-maintenance garden care

 Regular, knowledgeable upkeep for compact gardens across Kingston, Surbiton and Surrey.

-Small gardens deserve the same level of care as larger ones – often more, because in a compact space every plant earns its place and poor timing shows immediately.
-At Flourish Landscaping, our maintenance visits are carried out by trained horticulturists who understand how plants behave through the seasons.
-Craig Davis BSc (Hons) Horticulture leads all programmes with degree-level plant knowledge.
-We do not apply a standard package to every garden – each programme is built around the specific planting, aspect, soil conditions and how much involvement you want from us.
+Small gardens deserve the same level of care as larger ones, often more, because in a compact space every plant earns its place and poor timing shows immediately.
+Our maintenance visits are carried out by trained horticulturists who understand how plants behave through the seasons.
+We do not apply a standard package to every garden; each programme is built around the specific planting, aspect, soil conditions and how much involvement you want from us.
+Flourish is led by Craig Davis, who holds a BSc (Hons) in Horticulture and brings more than 30 years of practical experience, and that knowledge shapes how every programme is set up.

 Why small gardens need specialist care